Magic Keyboard for MacBook Air

 Turn on your MacBook Air.
 Lift the lid, press Touch ID (the power button), or press any other key.

 Use Touch ID.
 After you set up Touch ID, when you start up or restart the computer, you need to log in by typing your password.
 After initial login, whenever you’re asked for your password in the same session, you can just place your finger lightly on the Touch ID sensor to authenticate.
 You can also use Touch ID to make online purchases securely with Apple Pay.
-For more information about Apple Pay, see Use Apple Pay on your Mac.
+For more information about Apple Pay, see Use Wallet & Apple Pay in the macOS User Guide.

 Lock your MacBook Air.
 Press Touch ID to quickly lock your screen.